iganna/bernmix/README.md

 To install the BernMix package, run the following commands:
 ```
 git clone https://github.com/iganna/bernmix.git
+cd bernmix/bernmix_int
+make
-cd bernmix
+cd ..
 python setup.py install
 ```

 ## Running the tests

-To demonstrate the use of methods we created a Python notebook `bernmix_demo.ipynb`.
+To demonstrate the use of methods we created a Python notebook `tests/bernmix_demo.ipynb`.
-All tests that were used in the below article, are presented in a Python notebook `bernmix_test.ipynb` and in a R notebook `gpb_test.ipynb`
+All tests that were used in the below article, are presented in a Python notebook `tests/bernmix_test.ipynb` and in a R notebook `tests/gpb_test.ipynb`

 ## References